aleshaleksey/fansys23/06-abilities.md

 **Type**: (Natural, Class B)

-**Description**: Avoid attacks of opportunities when standing up from prone, drinking potions, and using those items that would usually whose use would generally provoke attacks of opportunity.
+**Description**: Avoid attacks of opportunities when standing up from prone, drinking potions, and using those items whose use would generally provoke attacks of opportunity.

 **Original state**: Characters provoke attacks of opportunity when standing up from prone, drinking potions, and using certain items.